William Blake was an artist, illustrator and poet in the Eighteenth/Nineteenth Centuries

 1780: William Blake exhibits for the first time at the Royal Academy of Arts.
 (6th June) Gets caught up in the mob liberating Newgate Prison during the Gordon Riots and is “borne aloft by the crowd”.
 Begins a series of engravings for the radical commercial publisher Joseph Johnson.

-1782: Moves in with his wife at 23 Green street, Leicester Fields, London, not far from Sir Joshua Reynolds.
+1782: Blake’s brother Robert is also admitted to the Royal Academy Schools as an engraver.
+Blake moves in with his wife at 23 Green street, Leicester Fields, London, not far from Sir Joshua Reynolds.
 (The President of the Royal Academy).

 1783: Receives finance from John Flaxman and the Revd A.S.
 Mathew for the printing of “Poetical Sketches” although the work is not published.

-1784: William Blake’s father dies.
-Sets up a print shop with a former colleague at Basire’s although only two prints are published before the partnership dissolves.
+1784: William Blake’s father dies and is buried on the 4th July.
+Blake sets up a print shop with a former colleague at Basire’s although only two prints are published before the partnership dissolves.

 1785: (May) Exhibits four works at the Royal Academy.